nuejs/nue/packages/nuejs.org/blog/perfect-web-framework/index.md

 ---

-In June 2023 I had my final frontend rage quit moment.
+In June 2023 I had my final frontend rage-quit moment.
 The anger was so intense that I decided to change the direction of my career from a startup founder to a full-time OSS developer.
 I would devote all my time to fixing everything that is wrong with the current front-end ecosystem.

 I created a [project on GitHub](//github.com/nuejs/nue) and called it **"Nue"**.
 I wanted it to be the best web framework for [UX developers](//css-tricks.com/the-great-divide/) and design-led organizations.
 It'll consist of the following: